 What are the possible side effects of acetaminophen and tramadol (Ultracet)?

-Stop using acetaminophen and tramadol and call your doctor at once if you have any of these serious side effects:
+Stop using this medicine and call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about acetaminophen and tramadol (Ultracet)?

 MISUSE OF THIS MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
 Keep the medicine where others cannot get to it.